rust-lang/rfcs/text/3245-refined-impls.md

 ### Lint against unmarked refined impls

 After this RFC is merged, we should warn when a user writes an impl that looks refined and suggest that they copy the exact API of the trait they are implementing.
-Once this feature stabilizes, we can should add and suggest using `#[refine]` attribute to mark that an impl is intentionally refined.
+Once this feature stabilizes, we can suggest using `#[refine]` attribute to mark that an impl is intentionally refined.

 ### Automatic migration for the next edition